thejsway/thejsway/manuscript/chapter25.md

 ## Using a framework

-We saw in the previous chapter that Node.js was a platform for building JavaScript applications outside the browser. as such, Node is well suited for creating **web servers** in JavaScript.
+We saw in the previous chapter that Node.js is a platform for building JavaScript applications outside the browser. as such, Node is well suited for creating **web servers** in JavaScript.

 > As a reminder, a web server is a machine built specially to publish resources on the Web.